arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 As we've discussed, `static` elements of a class are **class data** (they are referenced / called through the class itself) while non-`static` elements are **instance data**, which are referenced / called through instances.

-Nonstatic methods, i.e. **instance methods**, are done "by an instance" of the class, with access to that instance.
+Nonstatic methods, i.e. **instance methods**, are done "by an instance" of the class, with access to that instance's data.
 The instance making the method call is referred to as `this` within these methods.
 Below we have a modified version of the `Person` class, which uses the keyword `this` in its instance methods.

 In the [client above](#PersonClient), when `getName` is accessed through the `Person` instance called `joanne` with `joanne.getName()`, any occurences of `this` in the `getName` method refer to `joanne`.
 In the `john.getName()` call, `this` refers to `john`.